- Advocacy is a very noble profession which demands knowledge and assertiveness.

 Though private lawyers often have to work at irregular hours unlike those who work at firms, I myself being a private lawyer has a fixed time of work i.e. from nine in the morning to five in the evening.
 I spend these 8 hours either in the court fighting cases or in my cabin, researching on the cases or attending to new files.
 Saturdays and Sundays are holidays though on Saturday I’m busy completing my pending work.
 Also, people visit directly my home to give me new cases or seek advice regarding financial issues.

-A lawyer earns a lot of influence and respect in society.
+An Advocate earns a lot of influence and respect in society.
 People from all walks of life, even those who have a higher position and income show veneration towards an attorney.
 It’s one of the best lines of career.

 Salaried lawyers get huge amounts as salary plus some profits like dental benefits, health insurance and pension.
 In case of private lawyers, it completely depends on the proficiency and skill of a lawyer how much reputation, cases and thus income, s/he would be able to earn.